-This section contains Section 1 of the UDMSA and Section 1 of A1949.
+This section contains Section 1 of the UDMSA.
 Current New Jersey law fails to protect New Jersey consumers from some of the abuses associated with debt relief services.
 The Department of Banking and Insurance noted that if this act is adopted, it will be necessary to amend the related provision of the criminal code, found at N.J.S.
 2C:21-19(f).